Myths and Facts

 Myth: Bed bugs cause disease.

 Fact: Bed bugs are not considered a health hazard and do not transmit disease.
-Bed bug bites, however, can cause allergic reaction in some people similar to a mosquito bite.
+Bed bug bites, however, can cause allergic reactions in some people similar to a mosquito bite.
 Frequent scratching of the bite marks or picking the scabs can cause infections.
 And people with severe and/or repeated infestations can feel anxious, worried or ashamed.

 Myth: Chemicals/pesticides will kill bed bugs.